 There are three main types of distractions:

 – Visual: the driver’s eyes are taken off the road.

 – Manual: the driver’s hands are taken off the wheel.

 – Cognitive: the driver’s mind is taken off of driving.

-Eating, looking at a map and talking on the phone are all distractions that can keep a driver from focusing on the road — so you can guess how common distracted driving is.
+Eating, looking at a map and talking on the phone are all examples of distractions that can keep a driver from focusing on the road — so you can guess how common distracted driving is.

 It can be really tempting to do other things while driving a car.
 And it’s a fact that most people aren’t as good at multitasking as they think they are!

 Just one phone call can change everything.